AlexisIndustries/modsen-book-service/README.md

 This is a simple Library REST API microservice project built with Spring Boot and PostgresSQL as the database.
 There are 6 main microservices:

-- Library Main Service - service that contains main api for book CRUD operations
+- Library Main Service - service that contains main api for bookDto CRUD operations
 - Library Auth Service - service for authorization and authentication
-- Library Reservation Service - service for book reservation
+- Library Reservation Service - service for bookDto reservation
 - Library API Gateway Server - a gateway server which processes requests to microservices
 - Library Config Server - server that contains configs for microservices
 - Library Discovery Server - server that registers all existing services